jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 #### Dropout
-A non-intutive regularization method is dropout.
-L2 regularization discourages weigth with large values.
+An non-intuitive regularization method is called dropout.
+L2 regularization discourages weight with large values.
 To avoid overfit, we may not want some weight to be too dominating.
-By randomy dropping some connection from one layer to the other layer, we may force the network not to depend too much on a single node and try to learn from different ways.
+By randomly dropping some connection from one layer to the other layer, we may force the network not to depend too much on a single node and try to learn from different ways.
 This could have an effect similar to forcing the weight smaller.

 In the following diagram, for each iteration, we may randomly drop off the connection during training.
 <div class="imgcap">